Quenched invariance principle for random walks with time-dependent ergodic degenerate weights: Introduction

 for any $e \in E_d$ and $t \in \bbR$, then Assumption~\ref{ass:moment} holds by the ergodic theorem. \end{remark} \begin{theorem} Suppose that $d \geq 2$ and Assumptions \ref{ass:P} and \ref{ass:moment} hold.
 Then, the QFCLT holds for $X$ with a deterministic non-degenerate covariance matrix $\Si^2$. \end{theorem} For the static RCM a QFCLT is proven in \cite{ADS15} for stationary ergodic conductances $\{\om(e), e\in E_d\}$ satisfying $\mean[\om(e)^p]<\infty$ and $\mean [\om(e)^{-q}]<\infty$ for $p,q>1$ such that $1/p+1/q<2/d$.
 Since in the static case we can choose $p'=q'=\infty$, the moment condition for the static model can be recovered in \eqref{eq:condpqprime}.

-In the setting of general ergodic environments it is natural to expect that some moment conditions are needed in view of the results in \cite{BBT16}, where Barlow, Burdzy and Timar give an example for a static RCM on $\bbZ^2$ for which the QFCLT fails but a weak moment condition is fulfilled.
+In the setting of general ergodic environments it is natural to expect that some moment conditions are needed in view of the results in \cite{BBT16}, where Barlow, Burdzy and Tim\'ar give an example for a static RCM on $\bbZ^2$ for which the QFCLT fails but a weak moment condition is fulfilled.

 One motivation to study the dynamic RCM is to consider random walks in an environment generated by some interacting particle systems like zero-range or exclusion processes (cf.\ \cite{DGR15, MO16}).
 Recently, some on-diagonal upper bounds for the transition kernel of a degenerate time-dependent conductances model are obtained in \cite{MO16}, where the conductances are uniformly bounded from above but they are allowed to be zero at a a given time satisfying a lower moment condition.
 In \cite{HK16} it is shown that for uniformly elliptic dynamic RCM in discrete time -- in contrast to the time-static case -- two-sided Gaussian heat kernel estimates are not stable under perturbations.
 In a time dynamic balanced environment a QFCLT under moment conditions has been recently shown in \cite{DGR15}.